AdobeDocs/campaign-classic.en/help/platform/using/privacy-request-management.md

 >If you perform Privacy batch requests using profile deletion workflows, please take into consideration the following remarks:
 >* Profile deletion via workflows do not process children tables.
 >* You need to handle the deletion for all the children tables.
->* Adobe recommends that you create an ETL workflow that add the lines to delete in the Privacy Access table and let the Delete privacy requests data perform the deletion.
+>* Adobe recommends that you create an ETL workflow that add the lines to delete in the Privacy Access table and let the **[!UICONTROL Delete privacy requests data]** perform the deletion.
 We suggest to limit to 200 profiles per day to delete for performance reasons.

 #### Privacy request statuses {#privacy-request-statuses}